hikemalliday/p99wiki-scraper/README.md

 The database file is located in data/master.db (SQLite)

+The database is already created.
+However, you could run main.py if for whatever reason, you wanted to run the program.

 ## Instructions:

+- activate the venv: .venv/scripts/activate
+- run python main.py

+Thats it!

 I will eventually use the database for future projects.
 Soon I will also do a complete scrape / db creation of the Items pages as well.